sustrik/libdill/man/ipaddr_remote.md

 # DESCRIPTION

-Converts an IP address in human-readable format, or a name of a remote host into an **ipaddr** structure.
+Converts an IP address in human-readable format, or a name of aremote host into an **ipaddr** structure.

 Mode specifies which kind of addresses should be returned.
-Possible values are:
+Possiblevalues are:

 * **IPADDR_IPV4**: Get IPv4 address.
 * **IPADDR_IPV6**: Get IPv6 address.
 * **IPADDR_PREF_IPV4**: Get IPv4 address if possible, IPv6 address otherwise.
 * **IPADDR_PREF_IPV6**: Get IPv6 address if possible, IPv4 address otherwise.

-Setting the argument to zero invokes default behaviour, which, at the present, is **IPADDR_PREF_IPV4**.
-However, in the future when IPv6 becomes more common it may be switched to **IPADDR_PREF_IPV6**.
+Setting the argument to zero invokes default behaviour, which, at thepresent, is **IPADDR_PREF_IPV4**.
+However, in the future when IPv6 becomesmore common it may be switched to **IPADDR_PREF_IPV6**.

 **addr**: Out parameter, The IP address object.